Join me as I show you how easy it is to store turnips and roots for winter, even if you don’t have room in your refrigerator!

 Cut the tops and bottoms from the green onions and put in another baking tray with olive oil and bake for 10 minutes, turning half way through cooking.

-Peel the beets and cut into quarters.
+Peel the cooled beets and cut into quarters.

-To Serve: Place all the vegetables on a serving platter and cover with the vinaigrette.
+To Serve: Place all the vegetables on a serving platter and drizzle with the vinaigrette.
 Serve immediately and prepare yourself for effusive compliments which are sure to come!